Home » Water Filtration » Water Filter Systems » Compare Inline Refrigerator Water Filters For Your Fridge

 How Does a Refrigerator Water Filter Work?

+The inside of the filter contains a filtration media, and its effectiveness depends entirely on the type of filtration media.
 While the filtration media is designed to adsorb pollutants to remove them from the water that passes through it, there’s a limit to how much it absorbs before it needs to be replaced.
-So after some time, the media won’t be able to absorb any more contaminants.
+So, after some time, the media won’t be able to absorb any more contaminants.

-Advantages of Refrigerator Water Filters
+What Are The Advantages of Refrigerator Water Filters?

 Refrigerator water filters are incredibly easy to install and replace.
 It doesn’t matter if you’re attaching them to the refrigerator water line or putting them in the dedicated filter slot on your refrigerator, the entire process shouldn’t take you more than a few minutes.

-Disadvantages of Refrigerator Water Filters
+What Are The Disadvantages of Refrigerator Water Filters?

 Due to their small size, these filters don’t have as much capacity as larger models.
 While some models remove many contaminants, extremely polluted water will clog them fast and cut their life expectancy in half.